 Regardless of whatever May and Cody might be doing, It Takes Two consistently excels in the most important area of this particular genre: Making players feel connected.
 Whether solving a puzzle or taking down a boss, most of the gameplay scenarios give each player a distinct but equally important role to play, which means that communication and cooperation is crucial.
 In short, this is playing ‘together‘ in every sense of the word.

 It comes as no surprise that Hazelight Studios have made full use of the Unreal Engine 4 to bring this incredibly ambitious title to life.
-Closer inspection soon reveals that their game boasts surprisingly detailed textures and almost Pixar-grade animations in cut scenes, but it was actually the levels’ vast sense of scale that really got me.
+Closer inspection soon reveals that their game boasts surprisingly detailed textures and almost Pixar-grade animations in cut scenes, but the levels’ vast sense of scale was a personal favourite of mine.

-As hinted earlier, almost every set piece in this game can only be described as humungous, so the UI element that reveals your partner’s location is everything but a wasted feature.
-Indeed, it is quite possible to loose your co-player in certain areas!
+As hinted earlier, almost every set piece in this game can only be described as humungous, and it is quite possible to loose your co-player in certain areas!
 At least these huge levels leave cool things to discover (in particular those mini games I mentioned earlier), and it was a nice touch that most puzzles often make full use of these open spaces.

 A new yardstick for co-op